YOUTH IN STUTTGART AND TÜBINGEN

 “The spectacle of these eternally dead masses gave me nothing but the monotonous and at last tedious idea, ‘Es ist so.’ [it is so]”

-Toward the close of his contract at Berne, Hegel received hopes from Schelling for a post at Jena.
-Hölderlin, now tutor in Frankfurt, actually obtained a tutoring position for Hegel in the family of Herr Johann Noe Gogel, a wine merchant located "Am Roßmarkt" in the very center of Frankfurt ( January 1797).
-The new post gave him more leisure and the society he needed.
-Hegel now set his sights on a new goal - a regular income to enable him to start a more rewarding academic career.
+Towards the end of his contract in Bern, Hegel, through the mediation of Hölderlin, who was then a tutor in Frankfurt, obtained a tutoring position with the family of Mr. Johann Noe Gogel, a Freemason wine merchant and banker who lived “Am Roßmarkt”, right in the center of Frankfurt ( January 1797).
+The new position provided him with more free time and the social interaction he needed.
+Hegel now had a new objective in sight - a regular income that would enable him to launch a more rewarding academic career.

 Hegel continued in Frankfurt his incessant study of economics and government, including Edward Gibbon’s FALL OF THE ROMAN EMPIRE, Hume, and DE L’ESPRIT DES LOIS by Montesquieu.
 Rosenkranz (1805- 1879, Hegel’s first biographer and Hegelian professor of Philosophy on Kant’s former seat in Königsberg from 1833 up to his death ) states that Hegel’s interest in economic questions began in Frankfurt.
 It was primarily conditions in England that excited his curiosity, and he regularly read the newspapers and made detailed notes from them.